golzolfa/Certificate-ResponsiveWebDesign/README.md

 ## Description

-I've got my certificate in feb 2023 and that was 300 hours works,=.
+I've got my certificate in feb 2023 and that was 300 hours works.

 ## Installation
 N/A